Finding a Top Financial Advisor Firm in Colorado Springs, Colorado

 A fee-only and independently-owned firm, Petra Financial Advisors, Inc. has been around longer than all but one other firm on this list -- Rainsberger Wealth Advisors.
 About a third of Petra Financial Advisors’ clients are high-net-worth, while the rest are a combination of individuals and charitable organizations.
 The firm does not have a set account minimum, but rather a minimum annual fee of $7,500.

-Petra has five certified financial planners (CFPs) on staff.
+Petra has three certified financial planners (CFPs) on staff.
 Alongside its CFPs, the firm also employs a chartered financial analyst (CFA).

 Petra Financial Advisors, Inc. Background